yoda-vid/texttrix/readme-src.txt

 Microsoft and Windows are registered trademarks of Microsoft Corporation in the United States and/or other countries.
 Apple is a registered trademark of Apple Computer, Inc.
-IBM is a trademark of International Business Machines Corporation in the United States, other countries, or both.